ixiaopan/blog/content/post/linear-regression.md

 ## Loss

 What is the loss?
 Basically, it's the error between the esitmated value and our true value.
-Minimising the error is simply to make the estimated value as close to the true value as possible.
+Minimising the error is simply to make the estimated value close to the true value as much as possible.